Questions about neutrinos

 At the Sanford Underground Research Facility (Sanford Lab), the LBNF project team will build one service building on the surface and three large underground caverns on the 4850-foot level of the existing facility.
 Construction will require the excavation of approximately 530,000 cubic yards (850,000 tons) of rock from underground areas.
 The new underground caverns will hold a large particle detector modules filled with liquid argon, a material similar to helium, but heavier.

 The construction at Sanford Lab will be mostly underground.
 Aboveground construction of the conveyor system and a building will result in temporary noise increase, including noise from blasting that is necessary to build the conveyor system.
+There will be increased truck traffic during the construction of the experiment.

 No. Operation of the DUNE experiment will be similar to the operation of existing experiments at the Sanford Underground Research Facility.
 No radiation will be produced at the Sanford facility.
 Operation of the Cryogen Support Building will increase noise slightly above existing nighttime ambient noise levels around the Ross shaft complex.